Lower bounds for dilation, wirelength, and edge congestion of embedding graphs into hypercubes: Introduction

 Another important cost criterion is the \emph{edge congestion}.
 The edge congestion of an embedding is the maximum number of edges of the guest graph that are embedded on any single edge of the host graph.
 An embedding with a large edge congestion faces many problems, such as long communication delay, circuit switching, and the existence of different types of uncontrolled noise.
 In data networking, network edge congestion occurs when a link or node is carrying so much data that its quality of service deteriorates.
 Typical effects include packet loss or the blocking of new connections.
 Therefore, a minimum edge congestion is a most desirable feature in network embedding~\cite{Dvorak2007,Matsubayashi2015}.

-Graph embeddings have been well-studied for a number of networks~\cite{Bezrukov2000, Bezrukov1998, Chen1995, Dvorak2007, J2007, Fan2006, Fang2005, Han2010, Lai1999, MANUEL2012, Rajasingh2012, Manuel2009, Miller2014, Rajasingh2012a, Xu2013}.
+Graph embeddings have been well-studied for a number of networks~\cite{Bezrukov2000, Bezrukov1998, Chen1995, Dvorak2007, J2007, Fan2006, Fan2019, Fan2019a, Fang2005, Han2010, Lai1999, Manuel2009, MANUEL2012, Miller2014, Rajasingh2012, Rajasingh2012a, Shalini2018, Xu2013}.
+While in actual supercomputing applications it is usually not sufficient to be able to embed individual graphs optimally, a good understanding of the embedding behaviour of single graphs can provide insights to support the development of methodologies and algorithms for solving the more complex problems arising in practice.
 In this paper, we study the dilation, wirelength, and congestion of embeddings of graphs into hypercubes and proceed as follows.
 In the next section concepts needed are formally introduced.
 In Section~\ref{sec:dilation}, we consider the dilation of embedding into $Q_n$ and in the main result characterize the graphs $G$ with $\dil(G, Q_n)\le n-1$: they are precisely the graphs which contain a perfect anti-matching.
 Then, in Section~\ref{sec:two-bounds}, we prove a general lower bound on the edge congestion and a lower bound on the wirelength of embeddings into hypercubes.
 Both bounds are expressed in terms of the bisection width.
-In the remainder of the paper these results are applied to particular graphs.
-The results obtained in Sections~\ref{sec:complete-multipartite} to \ref{sec:cartesian} are summarized in Table~\ref{table1}, where $K_{2^{n-p},\dots,2^{n-p}}$ denotes the complete $2^p$-partite graph with parts of size $2^{n-p}$.
+In the remainder of the paper these results are applied to particular graphs which have been studied in the supercomputing literature before~\cite{Lu2009,Guo2013,Bossard2014}.
+The specific results obtained in Sections~\ref{sec:complete-multipartite} to \ref{sec:cartesian} are summarized in Table~\ref{table1}, where $K_{2^{n-p},\dots,2^{n-p}}$, $FQ_n$ and $W_{2^n}$ denote the complete $2^p$-partite graph with parts of size $2^{n-p}$, the \emph{folded $n$-hypercubes} and the \emph{$2^n$-wheel}, respectively, and $G\square H$ is the cartesian product of two graphs $G$ and $H$ (following standard notation in the graph theory literature, see for instance~\cite{Imrich2008}).
+All of these graphs are defined precisely in the sections containing the corresponding results.